armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 * Expose the spin-gate (API) Kubernetes service on some URL endpoint
 * Update Spinnaker (via Halyard) to be aware of the new endpoints

-We're going to install the NGINX ingress controller on GKE because of these two limitations of the built-in GKE Ingress controller:
+We're going to install the NGINX ingress controller on aks because of these two limitations of the built-in aks Ingress controller:

 * It only exposes NodePort services
 * It only exposes services that respond with an `HTTP 200` to a `GET` on `/` (or have a `readinessProbe` configured)

+If you already have an NGINX ingress controller installed on your cluster, skip this step.

 (Both of these are configurable with Spinnaker, but the NGINX ingress controller is also generally much more configurable)